agbales/algolia-search/README.md

 # algolia-search

-Instant search project using Algolia
+Instant search project using Algolia!

+This project is hosted on [Heroku](https://algolia-search-agbales.herokuapp.com/).